safing/web/_publications/2023-02-07-snowden-changed-everything.md

 # possible values: blog video podcast
 category: blog
 layout:   blog
-title: "After Snowden, We Quit Our Jobs to Build Privacy Software - It&nbsp;Just&nbsp;Reached&nbsp;1.0"
+title: "After Snowden, We Quit Our Jobs to Build Privacy Software - It&nbsp;Reached&nbsp;v1.0"
-date: 2023-01-27
+date: 2023-02-07
 author: David
 summary: "In 2013 the Snowden Revelations shook up the entire world.
 Impacted by this, three guys from Austria quit their well-paying jobs to build privacy software for the masses."
-custom_thumbnail_name: portmaster-1.0
+custom_thumbnail_name: snowden-changed-everything
 portmaster_plug: true
 ---